grammyjs/website/site/docs/hosting/fly.md

 Visit <https://fly.io/docs/app-guides/continuous-deployment-with-github-actions> for the detailed instructions.

 1. Install [flyctl](https://fly.io/docs/hands-on/install-flyctl) and [sign in](https://fly.io/docs/hands-on/sign-in/).
+2. Get a Fly API token by running `flyctl auth token`.
-2. Create a repository on GitHub, it can be either private or public.
+3. Create a repository on GitHub, it can be either private or public.
-3. Get a Fly API token with `flyctl auth token`.
-4. Go to your newly created repository on GitHub and select "Settings".
-5. Go to "Secrets" and create a secret called `FLY_API_TOKEN` with the value of the token from step 2.
+4. Go to Settings, choose Secrets and create a secret called `FLY_API_TOKEN` with the value of the token from step 2.
-6. Create `.github/workflows/main.yml` with these contents:
+5. Create `.github/workflows/main.yml` with these contents:

 ```yml
 name: Fly Deploy